La fille aux cheveux de lin: Placement within Preludes, Book I

 Debussy was known for his meticulousness in the arrangement of his preludes.
 Pianist and musical writer Paul Roberts asserts that this prelude, along with the two that immediately precede it, forms "the central arch" of Book I's structure, since the three pieces provide the most "dramatic contrast" out of all the preludes in the first book.
-The sixth prelude, Des pas sur la neige (Footprints in the Snow), evokes a feeling of sadness and isolation, while Ce qu'a vu le vent d'ouest (What the West wind saw)—the seventh—exudes a violent and tumultuous nature.
+The sixth prelude, Des pas sur la neige (Footprints in the Snow), evokes a feeling of sadness and isolation, while Ce qu'a vu le vent d'ouest (What the West Wind Saw) — the seventh — exudes a violent and tumultuous nature.
 In stark contrast to these two, La fille brings about a sense of gentle "lyricism" and "warmth", which is uncharacteristic of Debussy's music of this kind.
-By placing these three preludes in this particular order, Debussy ensured that arguably one of the most technically challenging prelude of the collection (Vent d'ouest) was situated in-between the two that are the simplest to play out of the twenty-four.
+By placing these three preludes in this particular order, Debussy ensured that arguably one of the most technically challenging preludes of the collection (Vent d'ouest) was situated in between the two that are the simplest to play out of the twenty-four.